benhammondmusic/blog/cknkm0air022ycqs145ee4ahk.md

 - open `settings.py`
 - scroll down to the line that declares the `SECRET_KEY=`, and **cut** the entire line (CMD+x)
 - open the newly created `your-app_project/.env` file (it should be currently empty)
 - paste in the secret key from above, but be sure to remove the empty spaces around the `=` and remove all quotes from the value after the `=`.
-You could also use any random secret string you like.
-It should end up looking like this:
+You could also use any random secret string you like
+- add in `DEBUG=True` on a new line

+Your .env file should end up looking like this:

 ```
-# take this secret key out of settings.py and put it here (removing any quotes)
+DEBUG=True
 SECRET_KEY={{{your_secret_key}}}
 # this is the database name you used at the beginning of this setup; I told you to write it down somewhere... did you?
 DATABASE_NAME=your-app-db